Garg-Raunak/StudyBuddyProject/README.md

 # StudyBuddyProject
 A platform where users can study together.
+Author : Yug/Raunak.